 The Gustin lab is proud to have 3 2020 graduates: Adriel Luippold (M.S.), Margarita Vargas Estrada (B.S.), and Samantha Leftwich (B.S.).
 Job well done, ladies!

-This month my collaborators and I will be presenting our research at the 14th International Conference on Mercury as a Global Pollutant.
+This month my collaborators and I presented our research at the 14th International Conference on Mercury as a Global Pollutant.

 Talks will include:

 - Testing methods for quantification and identification of reactive mercury compounds

 - Development of an automated method for measurement of gaseous oxidized mercury

 - Measurement and understanding GOM concentrations and chemistry from sites in Utah, Hawaii, Maryland, and Nevada, USA